SRvSaha/CoWinVaccineSlotFinder/README.md

 // Basically, Replace REPLACE_ME_WITH_YOUR_DISTRICT_CODE_1 with 395, then the entry would look like this : "Districts": [ "395" ].
 // In case you want to search for multiple Districts say Mumbai and Thane, get the District-District Code Mapping from below "State-District-DistrictCode Mapping", // you'll get the DistrictCode of Mumbai as 395 and of Thane as 392.
 // You'll have to remove REPLACE_ME_WITH_YOUR_DISTRICT_CODE_1 with 395 and REPLACE_ME_WITH_YOUR_DISTRICT_CODE_2 with 392, it would look something like this "Districts": [ "395", "392"]
+"BearerToken": "", // If you already have bearer token, which you'll get from the App after entering OTP, you can put it here for subsequent usage till the Token is valid.
+//Validity of the token is 15 minutes.
+But default, it will be blank which means new sessions will be generated and OTP would be needed
 "Proxy":
 {
    "IsToBeUsed": "<REPLACE_ME>", // Use true or false, true if you are behind Proxy Server, False if you're not, in the <REPLACE_ME> section, by default false would be selected